High Arch Foot Treatment in Singapore

 Treatment Options for High Arch Feet at Dr Foot

-• Night splints: Wearing night splints helps with high arch feet by stretching your calf muscles and foot arches while you sleep.
+Wearing night splints helps with high-arch feet by stretching your calf muscles and foot arches while you sleep.

-• Surgical intervention: If conservative treatments fail, you may be recommended for high arch foot surgery.
-This procedure can involve soft tissue adjustments, bone removal, or even joint fusion in severe cases to restore foot function and reduce pain.
+If conservative treatments do not provide sufficient relief, surgical intervention may be considered.
+The procedure can involve soft tissue adjustments, bone removal, or joint fusion in more severe cases to address foot structure and reduce pain.
+Your podiatrist will discuss this option thoroughly before any recommendation is made.

 Book a High Arch Assessment with Dr Foot